iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

     - **Test conditions (the “when/where it was evaluated”)**
       Specify the real-world conditions the validation covers, so the boundaries are explicit:
       - **Environment:** lighting/background variability (e.g., indoor/daylight/low-light), plus user guidance (camera position, stillness, distance).
-      - **User behavior:** motion vs still capture, and how “poor signal” situations are detected and handled (e.g., guidance, retry, or “cannot estimate”).
+      - **User behavior:** motion vs still capture, and how “poor signal” situations are detected and handled (e.g., guidance, retry, or “Cannot estimate right now”).
       - **Device and software coverage:** supported device models/camera characteristics, plus **operating system (OS)** versions and app versions included in testing.
       - **Population boundaries (when relevant):** Specify which users were included in the validation (e.g., age range and any inclusion/exclusion rules).
-  Also state who was not covered by the validation (e.g., groups not tested), and note that performance may be unknown or less reliable for those users.
+        Also state who was not covered (groups not tested) and note that performance may be unknown or less reliable for those users.
       - **Variability across people and devices (make it explicit)**
         - Where relevant, check performance across a reasonable range of real-world variation (for example: different lighting conditions, different device camera characteristics, and different user groups such as age ranges).
         - Document any known limitations clearly, and avoid wording or UI patterns that suggest the result is equally reliable for everyone under all conditions.